-While the IRS won’t exactly give you a pass for making a single mistake on your tax return, the agency does offer a special category of relief for first-time offenders.
+While the IRS won’t exactly give you a pass for making a single mistake on your tax return, the agency does offer a special category of assistance for first-time offenders.
 You might be eligible for a First-Time Penalty Abatement if all of these statements apply to you:

 If you and your family have had a tough year due to circumstances beyond your control, you could also be eligible for penalty abatement.
-You might qualify for Reasonable Cause relief if the following situations apply to you and your family:
+You might qualify for Reasonable Cause assistance if the following situations apply to you and your family:

-To make a case for penalty relief due to Reasonable Cause, you’ll need supporting documentation.
+To make a case for penalty assistance due to Reasonable Cause, you’ll need supporting documentation.
 Before requesting abatement, write down the timeline of events, gather relevant court records or hospital forms, and get documentation of any natural disasters.

 The IRS does occasionally make errors, and in some cases, those mistakes can cause you to receive penalties that you shouldn’t be responsible for paying.
 To find out if you qualify for a Statutory Exception waiver, you’ll need to have the following on hand:

-If you’ve determined that you should be eligible for one of the three types of relief, you’ll want to submit your IRS penalty abatement form right away.
+If you’ve determined that you should be eligible for one of the three types of assistance, you’ll want to submit your IRS penalty abatement form right away.
 Follow these general guidelines to complete IRS Form 843 to the best of your ability:

 The IRS might not agree to remove your tax penalty the first time you make a request.
 If you receive a denial but you still believe that you’re eligible for penalty abatement, use the IRS’s penalty appeal process to move your request forward.